-Area of Study 1: Technical drawing in context Area of Study 2: Type and imagery in context Area of Study 3: Applying the design process
+Area of Study 1: Design, place and time Area of Study 2: Cultural ownership and design Area of Study 3: Designing interactive experiences

-Students are to discuss their suitability for this subject with the current VCE Arts subject teacher.
-Enrolled VCE Arts students are expected to demonstrate a commitment to their chosen art form both in and out of the classroom.
-Participation in evening assessment performances and/or afterschool studio enrichment activities may be required.
+Students are to discuss their suitability for this subject with the current VCE Visual Arts subject teacher.
+Enrolled VCE Visual Arts students are expected to demonstrate a commitment to their chosen art form both in and out of the classroom.
+Participation in afterschool studio enrichment activities may be required.